Sample (downsample) repertoires using different approches.

 Note: each connection must represent a separate repertoire.

 Character.
 Name of a sampling method.
-See "Description" for more details.
+See "Details" for more details.
 Default value is "downsample" that downsamples the repertoires to the number of clones (i.e., reads / UMIs) that the smallest repertoire has, if user doesn't set any value to the ".n" argument.

 Integer.
 Number of clones / clonotypes / reads / UMIs to choose, depending on the method.
 Set NA to sample repertoires to the size of the smallest repertoire in the ".data".

 Logical.
 If TRUE then samples the clonotypes with probability weights equal to their number of clones.
 Used only if ".method" is "sample".

 Subsampled immune repertoire or a list of subsampled immune repertoires.

 .method is "downsample" then